josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 <img alt="Griff, snuggling with my smiling wife on the couch" src="/images/post_images/griff/griff-cuddles.jpg" loading="lazy" />

 Griff _always_ wanted to be going wherever we were.
 The moment he saw shoes, or a suitcase, or grocery bags, he was in his carrier, waiting to go with us wherever we might be headed.
+He went on road trips and vacations with us, always content to sit in my wife's lap.

 In his older years, when his hearing started to go, he'd regularly go looking around the house for us when he realized he hadn't seen us in a while.
 He tried to make a bed in whatever room we were in, to keep an eye on us, make sure we weren't going anywhere without him.